2022 Kherson counteroffensive: October

+Ukrainian forces took Khreshchenivka in northern Kherson Oblast on 1 October.
+On the same day, after Ukrainian forces penetrated Russian defenses at Zolota Balka, Russian forces withdrew to defensive positions in Mykhailivka 8 km south.
+The next day, according to the Institute for the Study of War, the Russians likely fell further back to Dudchany, representing a withdrawal of 24 km to the south in total.

-On 2 October, just two days after Russia's annexation of Kherson along with the Zaporizhzhia, Luhansk and Donetsk regions, and a day after Ukrainian forces recaptured the strategic Lyman railway junction in the Donetsk region, Ukrainian forces started the counteroffensive along the line from Arkhanhelske to Osokorivka in the Kherson region south of the Kherson-Dnipropetrovsk border.
-They moved south along the west bank of the Dnieper and retook Zolota Balka as well as Mikhailivka and advanced further south to the next target, Dudchany.
-Ukrainian President Volodymyr Zelensky announced that Ukrainian forces liberated Myrolyubivka (23 km northwest of Kherson City) and Arkhanhelske on the Inhulets River south of the Kherson-Dnipropetrovsk Oblast border.
-The installed Russian head of the Kherson region, Volodymyr Saldo, said that "in that region there was a breakthrough" and called the situation "tense".
+By 2 October, the Ukrainian gains in northern Kherson oblast had developed into "significant breakthroughs", according to the Institute for the Study of War.
+Ukrainian forces started a counteroffensive along the line from Arkhanhelske to Osokorivka in the Kherson region south of the Kherson–Dnipropetrovsk border.
+They moved south along the west bank of the Dnieper and retook Zolota Balka as well as Mykhailivka and advanced further south to the next target, Dudchany.
+Ukrainian President Volodymyr Zelensky announced that Ukrainian forces liberated Myrolyubivka (Beryslav Raion) and Arkhanhelske on the Inhulets River south of the Kherson–Dnipropetrovsk Oblast border.
+The installed Russian head of the Kherson region, Vladimir Saldo, said that "in that region there was a breakthrough" and called the situation "tense".
+The offensive was led by a battalion of Ukraine's 128th Mountain Assault Brigade and a battalion of Ukraine's 60th Mechanized Brigade.
+Ukraine's 35th Marine Brigade captured Davydiv Brid by 4 October, after two Ukrainian assaults on the settlement were repelled over the previous two days, according to the Russian defense ministry.

-By 3 October, the Russian army was being enveloped in Northern Kherson, with Ukrainian troops trying to reach Beryslav.
-Ukrainian forces continued to advance south in the direction of Nova Kakhovka, and geolocated footage showed that they liberated Mykhailivka, Havrylivka, and Novooleksandrivka along the T0403.
-Social media footage and Russian milblogger discourse also indicated that Ukrainian forces made advances west of the T0403 highway, liberating Khreschenivka on 1 October.
-Russian sources also reported that Ukrainian forces liberated settlements on the Lyubomyrivka-Bilaivka-Novoolesandrivka line.
+By 3 October, the Russian army was being enveloped in northern Kherson Oblast, with Ukrainian troops trying to reach Beryslav.
+Ukrainian forces continued to advance south in the direction of Nova Kakhovka, and geolocated footage showed that they liberated Mykhailivka, Novooleksandrivka and Havrylivka along the T0403 road.
+Russian sources also reported that Ukrainian forces liberated settlements on the Lyubomyrivka–Biliaivka–Novoolesandrivka line.
 The offensive continued southwards with towns of Davydiv Brid, Velyka Oleksandrivka and Dudchany reported as liberated 4 October.
 On 5 October, the pro-Russian deputy head of the Kherson region, Kirill Stremousov, stated that Russian forces were "regrouping" in order to "strike back" at Ukrainian troops; he added that the Ukrainian advance had been "halted" and therefore it was "not possible" for the AFU to break through to the city of Kherson.
 The same day, Russian officers were reported as withdrawing from Snihurivka while some troops remained.
 The Ukrainian side was seeking confirmation.